Does My Personal Auto Insurance Cover Business Use

 The Importance of Properly Classifying Your Vehicle Use

-To ensure you have the right coverage, it's crucial to inform your insurance agent about how you're using your vehicle for work.
+To help ensure you have appropriate coverage, it's crucial to inform your insurance agent about how you're using your vehicle for work.
 They can then help you adjust your policy to reflect the appropriate business use classification.

 If you fail to do this and you're using your vehicle in a way that's not reflected on your policy, you could face serious consequences.